-TOSHIBA Display Utility TOSHIBA Display Utility includes Resolution+ settings.
+TOSHIBA Display Utility TOSHIBA Display Utility includes Multiple Displays utility and/or Resolution+ settings.
+Multiple Displays utility allows you to configure the Display Mode, select monitors, and configure your desktop, and so on.
 Resolution+ is an image processor that performs high-quality image enhancements such as Color Correction and Sharpness on video playbacks.
 This utility is only provided with some models.
 To access this utility, click Display Utility under TOSHIBA group in All apps .
-For details on this utility, see the help file.
+For details on TOSHIBA Display Utility, see the help file.
 TOSHIBA Password Utility This utility allows you to set a password in order to restrict access to the computer.
 To access this utility, click Password Utility under TOSHIBA group in All apps .
 TOSHIBA System Settings This utility allows you to customize your hardware settings according to the way you work with the computer and the peripherals you use.
 To access this utility, click System Settings under TOSHIBA group in All apps .
-CyberLink PowerDVD for TOSHIBA This software is provided for playback of DVD Video.
-To access this utility, click CyberLink PowerDVD for TOSHIBA under TOSHIBA group in All apps .
-For details on how to use CyberLink PowerDVD for TOSHIBA, see the help file.